mseminatore/testy/README.md

 Module Sample test...

 Testing suite Basic...
 	test addition...
 	1 test case: ((1 + 1) == 2) ✓
+	2 test case: This test fails ❌
+	Test failed at [example.c:16]

 Test pass completed.
-Evaluated 1 modules, 1 suites, and 1 tests with 0 failed test case(s).
+Evaluated 1 modules, 1 suites, and 2 tests with 1 failed test case(s).
 ```

 # testy is compatible with CMake/CTest and Github CI

-The library returns 0 on a successful test pass.
+The library `main()` returns 0 on a successful test pass.
 On a test case failure it
 returns the number of failures.
 These simple steps allow for tests to be run by
 the CMAKE CTEST tool and used with Github CI workflows.